Mission 30 · Stage 3

 2

-sum is a third variable that stores the result of the addition.
+sum is a third box that holds the answer of the adding.

 sum = numberA + numberB;